gdepeute/dae.notes/cust.sitecore.md

   - Difficult to use
   - When something goes wrong, too hard/slow to react
 - Contract has been signed, invoice progressing
+- Target date for implementation by the end of June
+  - This week or next week
+- Would like to update his team by the 28th of next week
+- Sitecore locations